Can You Retire at 50 with $2 Million? Here’s the Ultimate Guide

 • Healthcare: Higher costs.

-• Tradeoff: Requires flexibility around the 4% rule.
+• Trade-off: Requires flexibility around the 4% rule.

-Managing Your Retirement Plan
+Managing Your Retirement Plan (Wealth Planning)

-Annual Reviews
+Annual Reviews & Wealth Planning

 Review yearly: budget, portfolio (rebalance), taxes, healthcare options, and goals.